-- 6.4.2 The applicant's lawyer stated the concept of exceeding ultimate capacity is an extremely high threshold; however, there is a separate requirement for the likelihood of collapse which is very difficult to predict.
+- 6.4.1 The applicant stressed that the NZSEE guidelines are an advisory document only and the 'very low probability of collapse' adopted into the authority's EQPB policy is not consistent with the law.
+The applicant considered the authority did not have to use the NZSEE guidelines approach.
+The authority's engineer stated the NZSEE has had to make assumptions for guidance for engineers but the overall intent of the NZSEE guidelines is that the %NBS considers how an existing building will perform in a moderate earthquake compared with a new building in a design-level earthquake. - 6.4.2 The applicant's lawyer stated the concept of exceeding ultimate capacity is an extremely high threshold; however, there is a separate requirement for the likelihood of collapse which is very difficult to predict.
 The applicant restated the threshold for 'likely' cannot be compared to that used for dangerous buildings. - 6.4.3 The parties discussed the public consultation of the various regulations and policies set by Parliament and the authority.
 The applicant considered it has been difficult for the public to contribute and understand highly technical issues.
 The authority considered there has been various opportunities for consultation over the years.

-6.5 Matters Three and Four: The decision making process and the specific building(s)
+6.5 Matters Three and Four: The decision-making process and the subject building